 Are readers now expected to deconstruct novels as they read them?
 That's not what I want from a good book.

 The sense of an ending is exactly what was missing when I finished this year's Man Booker winner by Julian Barnes.
 Although the opening didn't really pull me in, I did my part and read attentively, more by habit than because the book was suspenseful or exciting.

 For me, the characters never came fully alive, and that was disappointing.
 I formed no clear image of Tony, even though he described himself.

 Indeed, it was telling that he described his own hairless head; to see someone else's baldness -- Jack's, for instance, through Tony's eyes, would have been far more revealing.
 Likewise, ex-wife Margaret seemed bland, and all through the book Veronica lacked credible motivation.

 To cope with an unreliable narrator like Tony, the reader needs some plot development, and this novel has little.
-Dutifully, I followed Tony as he followed Veronica, his long-ago girlfriend, trying to extract from her his dead friend's diary, which had inexplicably been left to him along with a small financial legacy, by Veronica's mother.
+Dutifully, I followed Tony as he followed Veronica, his long-ago girlfriend, trying to extract from her his dead friend's diary, which had inexplicably been left to him by Veronica's mother, along with a small financial legacy.

 As we wandered around North London, a few more sensory details would have been welcome; instead, we got more of Tony's cerebral self-doubt.
 The grotesque but mysterious cast of characters that Veronica showcased never really captured my interest.

 Upon finishing, I was surprised that this book won such a respectable prize, and I looked at a number of reviews to see what others had made of it, sampling views from readers in The U.K., Australia, the U.S. and Canada.